-On February 17, 2023, the Company's Board of Trustees authorized a repurchase program of up to \$100.0 million of the Preferred Shares.
-Under the terms of the program, the Company may repurchase up to an aggregate of \$100.0 million of the Preferred Shares.
+On February 17, 2023, the Company's Board of Trustees authorized a share repurchase program of up to \$00.0 million of the Preferred Shares.
+Under the terms of the program, the Company may repurchase up to an aggregate of \$100.0 million of our 6.375% Series E Cumulative Redeemable Preferred Shares, 6.30% Series F Cumulative Redeemable Preferred Shares, 6.375% Series G Cumulative Redeemable Preferred Shares and 5.70% Series H Cumulative Redeemable Preferred Shares from time to time in transactions on the open market or by private agreement.

+During the three months ended March 31, 2024, no Preferred Shares were repurchased under this program.
+As of March 31, 2024, \$84.2 million of Preferred Shares remained available for repurchase under this program.

 The timing, manner, price and amount of any repurchases will be determined by the Company in its discretion and will depend on a variety of factors, including legal requirements, price, liquidity and economic considerations, and market conditions.
-The program does not require the Company to repurchase any specific number of shares.
+The program does not require the Company to repurchase any specific number of Preferred Shares.
 The program does not have an expiration date and may be suspended, modified or discontinued at any time.
-During the nine months ended September 30, 2023, no Preferred Shares were repurchased under this program.